 No tears: Ramaphosa gets his COVID-19 vaccine jab

-CAPE TOWN - In a historic moment for South Africa, President Cyril Ramaphosa on Wednesday received his COVID-19 jab.
+CAPE TOWN - In a historic moment for South Africa, President Cyril Ramaphosa has received his COVID-19 jab.

-The country’s first citizen was with a group of health workers being vaccinated at the Khayelitsha District Hospital in Cape Town on Wednesday.
+The country’s first citizen is with of a group of health workers being vaccinated at the Khayelitsha District Hospital in Cape Town on Wednesday.

-A glass cubical in Khayelitsha District Hospital’s Trauma unit was where the first round of vaccines was administered.
+A glass cubical in Khayelitsha District Hospital’s Trauma unit is where the first round of vaccines was administered.

-Nurse Zoliswa Gidi-Dyosi became the first citizen to receive the Johnson & Johnson jab, kicking off the largest vaccination drive in the country's history.
-Some of her colleagues also received their jabs - then it was the president’s turn.
+Nurse Zoliswa Gidi-Dyosi became the first citizen to receive the Johnson & Johnson jab, kicking off the largest vaccination drive in the country's history; some of her colleagues also received their jabs and then it was the president’s turn.

 He appeared in good spirits and joked with staff as he received the injection.